texnixe/kirby-secrets/docs/vue.md

 # Kirby and Vue

 Vue is a js framework and if your site is not a js web app, you probably don't need it.
-You can [read all about Vue here](https://vuejs.org/).

 ## Footer